Suprithh7/CivicLens/README.md

 ---

-**Built with ❤️ for citizens who deserve clarity, not complexity.**
+**Built with ❤️ for citizens who deserve clarity, not complexity.** yes yes yes